 To apply to use an increment of the water right decreed in Case No. 06CW127, please follow these steps:

-1) Contact the Colorado Division of Water Resources (DWR), 701 Camino Del Rio, Durango, Colorado, 970-247-1845 to arrange a time to discuss your proposal to use an increment of the water right decreed in 06CW127.
+1) Contact the Colorado Division of Water Resources (DWR), 160 Rock Point Drive, Suite A, Durango, Colorado, 970-247-1845 to arrange a time to discuss your proposal to use an increment of the water right decreed in 06CW127.
 The DWR officials will be able to help quantify the amount of water needed for the use at the proposed location.

 2) Submit a “Notice of Intent to Make Absolute” Application Form (“Notice of Intent”) to SWCD at [email protected] or drop it off at 841 E 2nd Avenue, Durango, Colorado.